 An action for misappropriation of a trade secret must be brought within three years after the misappropriation has been or should have been discovered by the exercise of reasonable diligence.
 The Delaware Act authorizes injunctive relief for actual or threatened misappropriation.
-Complainants also may seek monetary damages for actual loss and unjust enrichment.
+Complainants also may seek monetary damages for actual loss and unjust enrichment, or a reasonable royalty in lieu of other measures of monetary damages.
 Exemplary damages are available for willful and malicious misappropriation in the amount of twice the actual damages.
 The prevailing party may recover attorneys' fees for claims and motions made in bad faith and for those misappropriations deemed to be willful and malicious.
 Delaware courts will take reasonable precautions to protect under the Delaware Act trade secrets that are the subject of litigation.

-VI.
-USE OF DELAWARE INVESTMENT COMPANIES
+USE OF DELAWARE INVESTMENT COMPANIES TO HOLD INTELLECTUAL PROPERTY

-As described in Chapter Four, "Delaware Taxation-Corporate Income Tax- Delaware Investment Companies," State law provides an exemption from Delaware corporate income tax and gross receipts tax for corporations whose activities within Delaware are limited to the maintenance and management of their intangible investments and the collection and distribution of the income from such investments.
+As described in Chapter Four, "Delaware Taxation - Corporate Income Tax - Delaware Investment Companies," state law provides an exemption from Delaware corporate income tax and gross receipts tax for corporations whose activities within Delaware are limited to the maintenance and management of their intangible investments and the collection and distribution of the income from such investments.
 These corporations, known as Delaware investment companies, have often been used to hold intellectual property as part of a plan to reduce overall state income taxes.
-Royalty fees or license payments received by a Delaware investment company for the use of its intellectual property under a license arrangement not only can qualify for exemption from Delaware tax but also may generate a state income-tax deduction for the licensee in its home state.
+Royalty fees or license payments received by a Delaware investment company for the use of its intellectual property under a license arrangement not only can qualify for exemption from Delaware tax but also may generate a state income tax deduction for the licensee in its home state.

-The Delaware Division of Revenue has issued rulings recognizing the Delaware tax-exempt status of Delaware investment companies holding such intellectual property assets as patents, patent applications, inventions, know-how, trademarks, service marks, trade names, copyrights, trade secrets and mask works.
-As a consequence, many companies have established Delaware investment companies to hold their intellectual property assets and thereby achieve significant savings in state income taxes.
+The Delaware Division of Revenue has issued rulings recognizing the Delaware tax-exempt status of Delaware investment companies holding such intellectual property assets as patents, patent applications, inventions, know-how, trademarks, service marks, trade names, copyrights, trade secrets, and mask works.
+As a consequence, many companies have established Delaware investment companies to hold their intellectual property assets and thereby achieve significant state income tax savings.